nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 ### Seminary Student Subscription and Library Recommendation

-For students, I suggest the libraries mentioned about and the **[Logos Max](https://www.logos.com/nickstapleton)** subscription.
+For students, I suggest the libraries mentioned above and the **[Logos Max](https://www.logos.com/nickstapleton)** subscription.
 The [Logos Max](https://www.logos.com/nickstapleton) subscription will empower your academic writing and provide advanced original language tools.

 If you're a seminary student, don’t forget to sign up for the [Logos Academic Discount](https://logos.sjv.io/eKOJPj)!
 This will get you 30% off of base packages and up to 50% off of essential academic resources.

 ## Take Advantage of Sales

-Many of the must-have resources I recommend are included in the libraries above, but there are plenty more great resources to consider—especially when they go on sale.
+Many of the must-have resources I recommend are included in the libraries above, but there are several more resources I consider essential that are not available in libraries (Notably: Resources from publishers like Zondervan and Baker) you will want to get in Logos, especially when they go on sale.

 Logos runs a variety sales throughout the year and if you [sign up for my newsletter](https://nickstapleton.ck.page/), I'll keep you updated on the best sales.
 Plus, you can read my post on [Logos discounts and buying tips](https://www.nickstapleton.me/logos-discounts/).